Skip to main content

 The ordering of extensions is sometimes very important, as it may for example affect in which order they show up in the UI.
 When an extension is toggled from disabled to enabled through configuration it resets the ordering of the extension, pushing it to the end of the list.
 It is generally recommended to leave extensions as disabled by default if their order is important, allowing for the order in which their are enabled in the configuration to determine their order in the app.

-Configuration & Configuration Schema
+Configuration & configuration schema

 Each extension can define a configuration schema that describes the configuration that it accepts.
 This schema is used to validate the configuration provided by integrators, but also to fill in default configuration values.
 The configuration itself is provided by integrators in order to customize the extension.
 It is not possible to provide a default configuration of an extension, this must instead be done through defaults in the configuration schema.
 This allows for a simpler configuration logic where multiple configurations of the same extension completely replace each other rather than being merged.